apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSRouterFederation.md

 ------------

 A natural extension to this partitioned federation is to add a layer of software responsible for federating the namespaces.
-This extra layer allows users to access any subcluster transparently, lets subclusters manage their own block pools independently, and supports rebalancing of data across subclusters.
+This extra layer allows users to access any subcluster transparently, lets subclusters manage their own block pools independently, and will support rebalancing of data across subclusters later
+(see more info in [HDFS-13123](https://issues.apache.org/jira/browse/HDFS-13123)).
+The subclusters in RBF are not required to be the independent HDFS clusters, a normal federation cluster
+(with multiple block pools) or a mixed cluster with federation and independent cluster is also allowed.
 To accomplish these goals, the federation layer directs block accesses to the proper subcluster, maintains the state of the namespaces, and provides mechanisms for data rebalancing.
 This layer must be scalable, highly available, and fault tolerant.